ajaynomics/cloudflare-ai/README.md

 Cloudflare AI Client for Ruby
 ---
 Cloudflare is testing its [Workers AI](https://blog.cloudflare.com/workers-ai) API.
-Hopefully this project makes it easier for ruby-first developers consume their latest and greatest AI features.
+Hopefully this project makes it easier for ruby-first developers to consume Cloudflare's latest and greatest.

 I'm a lawyer who codes, and I'm really interested in applying retrieval-augmented generation to make legal services more accessible.